18F/hubot-slack-github-issues/README.md

   same `reactionName`, so that more specific rules are matched first
 - `githubRepository` in lexicographic order

+The script will also abort under the following conditions:

+- More than one rule for the same `reactionName` shares the same `githubRepository` value

 ### Environment variables

 The following environment variables must also be set: